QuickBooks HelpQuickBooksHelpIntuit

 If you’re not a tax/BAS agent, you can move on to step 5.

-This option will only appear for businesses who have indicated that a registered tax/BAS agent will be lodging their reports to the ATO (based on what has been set up under the ATO Settings).
+This choice will only show up for businesses who have said that a registered tax/BAS agent will be filing their reports to the ATO.
+This is based on what has been set up under the ATO Settings.

 Select Save for later, while you wait for the approval.